AwkwardTurtle42/AwkwardTurtle42.github.io/SRD/Combat.md

 ## Blast

 Attacks with the *blast* quality affect all targets in the area.
 This can refer to actual explosions, fireballs, whirling blades, or to a giant swinging a club in a wide arc.

+## Non-Combat Damage

+While not in combat, damage ignores Grit and is dealt directly as Critical Damage.

+For example, if a player fails a DEX Save to avoid being hit by a trap they immediately take Critical Damage and their STR step's down.

+This is to avoid rolling two or more Saves for a given situation.
+If the character has already failed a Save to avoid a trap or danger, they're wounded rather than rolling a second time to see if there was *really* a consequence to the failure.

 ## Morale Saves